 Mammals are warm-blooded animals -- meaning they do not rely on an outside source for heat -- with fur.
 These animals are also capable of giving birth to offspring.
 Some mammals are carnivorous: black bear, long-tailed weasel, Canada lynx, red fox and river otter.

 Other mammals are herbivorous: whitetail deer, moose and beaver.
-New York has two aerial mammals – little brown bat and Indiana bat – and marine mammals in the Atlantic Ocean near New York's shoreline; New York's marine mammals include sperm whales, blue whales and humpback whales.
+New York has two aerial mammals – little brown bat and Indiana bat – and marine mammals in the Atlantic Ocean near New York's shoreline.
+New York's marine mammals include sperm whales, blue whales and humpback whales.

 New York's bird species include sea birds and arboreal birds.
-Arboreal birds – species that usually nest in forests – in New York include the American woodcock, red-headed woodpeckers, sedge wren and whip-poor-will.
-Among New York's freshwater wetlands birds are the great blue heron, double-breasted cormorant and Canada goose, while the Empire State's seabird population features least terns, seaside sparrows and piping plovers.
+Arboreal birds – species that usually nest in forests – in New York include the American woodcock, red-headed woodpeckers, sedge wren, and whip-poor-will.
+Among New York's freshwater wetlands birds are the great blue heron, double-breasted cormorant, and the Canada goose, while the Empire State's seabird population features least terns, seaside sparrows and piping plovers.

 Amphibians and Reptiles

 Both amphibians and reptiles lay eggs.
 However, reptiles have thick, scaly skin and toe claws, while amphibians have moist, glandular skin and no claws on their toes.
 New York's amphibian species include the eastern tiger salamander, northern cricket frog, bullfrog and eastern hellbender – New York's largest amphibian at nearly 3 feet long.